santoshkafle/animated_loading_ui/README.md

 ## Getting started

-Add this to your `pubspec.yaml`:
+Add this in your project dependencies: 'animated_loading_ui: ^0.0.2'
-dependencies:
-  animated_loading_ui: ^0.0.1

 ## Usage

-This is Simple way to use, see example to know import 'package:my_package/my_package.dart';
+This is Simple way to use, see example to know more.

+''''dart
+import 'package:animated_loading_ui/animated_loading_ui.dart';

 class MyWidget extends StatelessWidget {
   @override